Heat top Celtics 104-98, snap Boston's 16-game win streak - News 12 Now

 WIN THE THIRD

 Miami won the third quarter 25-22, which doesn’t sound like much – but was significant to the Heat.
 That three-point margin, somewhat unbelievably, is their fourth-best in a third quarter this season.
-Miami had been outscored 60-29 in its last two third quarters before Wednesday.
+Miami had been outscored 60-29 in its previous two third quarters.

 UP NEXT